Annual Exhibition 2022

-Please read the WPS 2021 Annual Exhibitions Terms & Conditions/ for more information about the Exhibition and how to submit entries.
+Please read the WPS 2022 Annual Exhibitions Terms & Conditions for more information about the Exhibition and entry submission.

 Preparing your entries

-Members may enter up to a maximum number of 16 images, with up to four in any one of the defined classes, which reference popular photographic genres.
+Members may submit a maximum of 12 entries, with no more than four in any of the defined classes, referencing popular photographic genres.

 A trophy will be awarded for the winner in each class, together with a number of certificates of merit.